Ronald Richter: Europe

 Richter worked in Germany, England and France.

 In preparing his dissertation for a doctorate from the University of Prague, Richter worked at Falkenau Chemiewerke in his home town of Falkenau an der Eger (now known as Sokolov) in the Czech Republic.
 There he went to work with electric arc furnaces looking to develop accurate methods for measurement and control of temperatures.
 Richter discovered that the injection of heavy hydrogen (deuterium) caused a nuclear reaction which he could measure and gauge with Geiger counters.

-During World War II Richter worked in Germany with Professor Max Steenbeck and Professor Manfred von Ardenne on a particle accelerator which after the war, the Soviets copied and coined the term Tokamak.

 Following the end of World War II, his only known jobs were a six-month stint working on explosives and a few commercial contracts.
 He met the aeronautical engineer Kurt Tank in London; Tank later emigrated to Argentina, hired by Perón's government under the pseudonym of Pedro Matthies.